masnagam/mirakc/docs/config.md

   * The `channel` property of a channel defined in the `channels`
 * sid
   * The 16-bit integer identifier of a service (SID)
-  * Available only for the service streaming and the program streaming
+  * Available only for the service streaming, the program streaming and the record streaming
 * eid
   * The 16-bit integer identifier of a program (EID)
-  * Available only for the program streaming
+  * Available only for the program streaming and the record streaming
 * clock_pid
   * A PID of PCR packets to be used for the clock synchronization
   * Available only for the program streaming